rakhimov/scram/doc/design_description.rst

 - Supporting classes: Formula, Expressions.

-- Reporter outputs the results of the work of Risk Analyzer to specified files or streams with certain formatting.
+- Reporter outputs the results of the work of Risk Analyzer to specified files or streams in XML format.

 - Grapher outputs a fault tree graphing instruction file for Graphviz Dot tool.
   This can be used before any analysis, but a valid fault tree with or without